wazo-platform/wazo-doc/source/contributors/provisioning/managing_plugins.rst

 Mass-install all firmwares related to a given plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using xivo-provd-cli on a Wazo server, one can mass-install firmwares.
+Using wazo-provd-cli on a Wazo server, one can mass-install firmwares.
 Following example installs all firmwares for xivo-snom 8.7.3.25.5 plugin (note the auto-completion)::

-    xivo-provd-cli> plugins.installed().keys()
+    wazo-provd-cli> plugins.installed().keys()
     [u'xivo-snom-8.7.3.15',
      u'xivo-cisco-sccp-legacy',
      u'xivo-snom-8.4.35',